joshnuss/svelte-stripe/src/routes/+page.md

 }
 ```

-And define an event handler for the `on:paymentmethod` event:
+And define an event handler for the `onpaymentmethod` event:

 ```javascript
 async function pay(e) {